 The amendments are technical.
-No substantive changes are intended.
+No substantive changes are intended. $\,$

 The original subdivision (e) has been deleted due to statutory changes affecting the authority of a court to grant probation.
 See 18 U.S.C.
 3561(a).
 Its replacement is one of a number of contemporaneous amendments extending Rule 26.2 to hearings and proceedings other than the trial itself.
 The amendment to Rule 32 specifically codifies the result in cases such as United States v.
 Rosa, 891 F.2d 1074 (3d.
 Cir.
 1989).
 In that case the defendant pleaded guilty to a drug offense.
-During sentences is the state of the sentence of the sente tencing the defendant unsuccessfully attempted to obtain Jencks Act materials relating to a co-accused who testified as a government witness at sentencing.
+During sentencing the defendant unsuccessfully attempted to obtain Jencks Act materials relating to a co-accused who testified as a government witness at sentencing.
 In concluding that the trial court erred in not ordering the government to produce its witness's statement, the court stated: